 I want to see Central Queensland become a real and reputable destination for cycling enthusiasts from around Australia and overseas.
 Our climate provides the perfect winter destination for southern riders.

 I want to see our local club members attending races in neighbouring cities that are just a few hours away - competing in friendly rivalry throughout Central Queensland, and making our clubs the best that they can be.

-In a perfect world, and with cooperation and cross-promotion between our local clubs, we could see cyclists from around the country spending a week or two driving from one town to the next exploring our region, and that’s a win-win for everyone.
+In a perfect world, and with cooperation and cross-promotion between our local clubs, we could see cyclists from around the country spending a week or two driving from one town to the next exploring the wonderful cycling facilities in our region, and that's a win-win for everyone.

 Aims of Cycle CQ